 Sit, relax, gossip, swap travel stories and admire our organic vegetable garden, lizards basking in the sun, the banana trees and rice paddies.

 Enjoy our direct access to the rice fields and take a stroll, meet the local farmers and see the communal village cat fish ponds.

 Watch the sunset at night and enjoy natures orchestra of frogs and crickets.

-We have three comfortable rooms at your disposal.
+We have five comfortable rooms and dormitory beds in the upstairs living room at your disposal.

 Kamar Bungkus (twin room)

 Kamar Bungkus is our largest room with two single beds (which can be pushed together).
 The beds have been made from repurposed shipping pallets and have spring mattresses.
 The side tables are made from from sustainable bamboo and the lamps we made from local asam wood, bamboo and topi caping (farmer hats).
 The room is equipped with a fan and a hanging rail for your clothes.
 There is also a jati wooden desk crafted by our neighbour and a vintage jati wooden chair.